ebullient/ttrpg-convert-cli/README.md

     Ensure the plugin has the following options enabled:

-    - "Ignore force view when not in front matter": the plugin will only change the view mode if `obsidianUIMode` is defined in the front matter.
+    - *"Ignore force view when not in front matter"*: the plugin will only change the view mode if `obsidianUIMode` is defined in the front matter.
-    - "Ignore open files": the plugin won't try to change the view mode if the file is already open.
+    - *"Ignore open files"*: the plugin won't try to change the view mode if the file is already open.

 - **[TTRPG Statblocks](obsidian://show-plugin?id=obsidian-5e-statblocks)**: Templates for rendering monsters can define a `statblock` in the document body or provide a full or abridged yaml monster in the document header to update monsters in the plugin's bestiary.
 See [Templates](#templates) for more information.